 By Delbert H. Rhodes

-Waiting, and as if wondering what to do, she sits, hoping, perhaps, that her screams are heard, and that her stillness would shake awake a sleeping help.
-Also as if angry, because now she is off schedule, because now she is running late.
+Waiting, and as if wondering what to do, she sits, hoping, perhaps, that her screams are heard, and that her stillness shakes awake a sleeping help.
+Also, as if angry, because now she is off schedule, because now she runs late.
 “Woo.”
-“Wooooooooo!”Repeatedly she cries.
+“Wooooooooo!”Repeatedly, she cries.
 “Wooo.”
 “Wooooooooo!”

 Hers is a rhythmic mechanized melody, as she regains tempo on the tracks.
 “Whoop… Whoop.”
-“Whoop.”
+“Whoooop.”
 She whistles a metallic tune, which is musical, almost magical.
 “Wooo.”
 “Wooo.”
 Again, she cries.
 “Wooooooooo!”
 Wooooooo!”
-As the wheels rumbling thunder vibrates the morning, the whistle shakes heavenly shoulders.
-Snorting smoke as she slithers away, the Iron Maiden hisses.
+As rolling thunder vibrates the morning, the whistle shakes heavenly shoulders; and snorting smoke as she slithers away, the Iron Maiden hisses.

 Always, I am thankful, albeit somewhat jealous.
-Then I would watch the Iron Maiden, as the powerful stroke of her pistons, and the melodic synchrony of her might, sing a song to the rails, moving her farther and farther down the tracks.
+Then I watch the Iron Maiden, as the powerful stroke of her pistons, and the melodic synchrony of her might, sing a song to the rails, moving her farther and farther down the tracks.

-Copyright © 2002 Delbert H. Rhodes
+Copyright © 2002-2017 Delbert H. Rhodes